 So what are the rules?
 For my first go-around, I will only visit one branch of any particular library.
-The city of Albany, for example, has seven branches including it’s main.
+The city of Albany, for example, has seven branches including its main.
 The NY Public library has 92.
 I want to get this done before I die.
-There are 755 public and association libraries in the state.
-The differences between the types of libraries is discussed by the State Division of Library Development here.
+There are 756 public and association libraries in the state.
+The differences between the types of libraries are discussed by the State Division of Library Development here.

 Second, pics or it didn’t happen.
 I will post pictures of each library on my Instagram account for your pleasure.